Are you thinking of starting a Bullet Journal? I’m here to help you out and share all I know about Bullet Journaling for beginners.

 Like I did :(

-This tip will save you lots of money (believe me I know….) also because after using your journal for some time, you will already have an idea on what exact supplies you’d like to have.
+This tip will save you lots of money (believe me, I know….) also because after using your journal for some time, you will already know what supplies you’d like to have.

 There Is No One Way To Bullet Journal

-Since Ryder Carroll introduced the system, it has come a long way evolving into something completely new.
-Of course, I’d recommend to start from the original source.
-If you know the basics it’ll be much easier to understand all the new evolved versions of the system.
+Since Ryder Carroll introduced the system, it has come a long way, evolving into something completely new.
+Of course, I’d recommend starting from the original source.
+If you know the basics, it’ll be much easier to understand all the newly evolved versions of the system.

-Every Bullet Journal is unique, so always remember: other people’s work must be used as inspiration, not as strict rules on how to set your own journal.
+Every Bullet Journal is unique, so always remember: other people’s work must be used as inspiration, not as strict rules on how to set your journal.

-You can get some page inspirations in my 100+ page ideas for your Bullet Journal to organize your life post.
+You can get some page inspirations in my 300+ page ideas for your Bullet Journal to organize your life post.

 You Can Start Your Bullet Journal At Any Time

 And second – when you run out of space in your notebook, you won’t need to spend months without one waiting for the new year to start.
 You’ll be able to keep going like nothing happened.

-For example my third journal I started in the middle of the year.
+For example, my third journal I started in the middle of the year.
 Check out my Plan With Me post to see how you can start your journal any month and make it fit your needs.

 Bullet Journal Is A Living Notebook

-Meaning that at any moment it can become whatever you need from it.
-So I encourage you not to settle down for one format (unless of course, it’s the one that works perfectly for you!)
+Meaning that at any moment, it can become whatever you need from it.
+So I encourage you not to settle down for one format (unless, of course, it’s the one that works perfectly for you!)

 Bullet Journaling Doesn’t Have To Take A Lot Of Time

-After seeing all the artistic Instagram layouts, you MUST have had an OMG moment where you probably thought “no way I’ll have the time to do that!”
+After seeing all the artistic Instagram layouts, you MUST have had an OMG moment where you probably thought, “no way I’ll have the time to do that!”
 I thought the same.
 And to be fair – Bullet Journaling can be time-consuming.

 BUT!
 It’s all up to you!
 If you don’t have time to journal – you can just do your setups in 10 minutes (try some of these minimalist spreads).
-If you do have some extra time – feel free to spend hours on your every page.
+If you have some extra time – feel free to spend hours on your every page.

 If You Fail – Don’t Give Up

-Bullet Journal system works best if you put all your information there.
+The Bullet Journal system works best if you put all your information there.
 Anything and everything that is happening in your mind and around you.
 I must confess I found it a bit difficult at the beginning.